 Zengin-Net's disclosure of responses for each applicable principle is provided below.
+Although ZEDI does not directly handle funds clearing, it is listed as a reference.

-Principle-by-principle summary narrative disclosure

-Principle 1: Legal basis
+Principle-by-principle summary narrative disclosure Principle 1 : Legal basis An FMI should have a well-founded clear transparent and enforceable legal basis for